catzkorn/trail-tools/README.md

 ## Development

-To run the server with auto-rebuild of the frontend and CSS, run:
+To run the server with auto-rebuild of the backend, frontend and CSS, run:

 ```
 $ make watch
 ```

-Change to the Go server requires restarting the command.